Skip to main content

 8 mentions Positive Neutral Negative

-The monetization aspect of the game has received mixed reviews, with players criticizing the intrusive advertising and unskippable launcher that promotes recruitment ads and DLC, which many consider unnecessary and a cash grab.
-However, some users appreciate that the game avoids microtransactions common in AAA titles and is regularly updated, suggesting a commitment to quality over profit.
-Overall, while the game has potential, its monetization strategy may detract from the player experience.
+The monetization aspect of the game has received mixed reviews, with players criticizing the intrusive advertising and unskippable launcher that promotes recruitment ads and DLC, which many consider to be cash grabs with little impact on gameplay.
+However, some users appreciate that the game avoids microtransactions commonly found in AAA titles and is actively updated, distinguishing it from other indie games that may prioritize profit over player experience.

 • “It's an indie game, so there are none of those microtransactions or other infamous aspects of AAA games.”

-• “The monetization model is fair and doesn't pressure players to spend money to enjoy the game.”
+• “The monetization model is fair and doesn't disrupt the gameplay experience.”

 • “It is really kind of sad that the advertising is put together better than the actual product itself: so I will not be buying anything in early access going forward, because you cannot return software that turns out to be frustrating to operate once it finally goes live months later.”